quintel/merit/README.md

 Add the dispatchable participants to the Merit Order, with their *marginal costs* in EUR / MWh, the (installed) *capacity* (in MW electric) and the **availability**.
+The marginal costs per plant are calculated by normalizing the variable costs of the plant by the amount of MWh it has produced.

 ```Ruby
 merit_order.add_dispatchable(:nuclear_gen3,             50.0, 800, 0.95)